How to Install a Tile Backsplash

 - Use mild soap and water to clean your walls and allow the surface to dry.
 Check the wall behind the stove for any oil or grease stains.
 These should be cleaned with a degreaser or primer if you have tough stains.

 - Painted walls can be wiped down with tri-sodium phosphate and sanded gently.
 Glossy surfaces are typically sanded and de-glossed.
-Wipe the wall with a soft cloth to ensure a clean, dry surface.
+Wipe the wall with a soft cloth or damp sponge to ensure a clean, dry surface.

 - Place the tile across the wall and mark your starting and end points.
 Your starting point depends on the most viewable area of the wall.